Jessybrenens/Test/DRAFT/Chapter03.md

 He leaned forward, chair creaking.
 "And the same Victor Reeves who personally ordered the destruction of evacuation vessels during the New Valencia crisis."

-The room seemed to tilt around Mira, blood rushing from her face.
+Mira gripped the table edge, her face cold as if the blood had already drained to her boots.
 "New Valencia?
 You mean—"

 "Your parents' evacuation fleet.
 Yes."
 Dr. Reyes's eyes held sorrow and rage, undiminished by time.
 "I never told you because I couldn't prove it.
 But my colleague has evidence.
 Documentation that Oceanic Solutions security forces were instructed to prevent 'unauthorized evacuations' from coastal areas with their research facilities."

-"They wanted to control who got out," Mira said, voice hollow.
-"To protect their intellectual property."
+"They picked who lived," Mira said, her voice a scraped whisper, "just to save their damn secrets."

 "And to silence scientists who knew too much."
 Dr. Reyes nodded, thin hands trembling.
 "New Valencia housed three research facilities with data that could have implicated major corporations in climate crimes.
 When sea walls failed ahead of schedule, the evacuation became... inconvenient."

-Mira's mind raced, connecting points she'd gathered for years.
+Her thoughts spun, jagged edges snagging on one risk after another.
 The Sofia Institute.
 Victor Reeves.
 Oceanic Solutions.
 The quantum drive in Kai's possession.

 "I need to see this evidence," she said, voice steadier than she felt.